Skip to content

 In preparation for this tutorial you need to have…

-• reviewed the next section of Unit 2 (Integration Work) and have ready any questions issues etc ready to discuss/clarify with your Tutor.
+• have ready any questions issues etc ready to discuss/clarify with your Tutor.

 It is expected that

-• you will demonstrate an ability to hold questions and challenges the material is bringing up for you and show a willingness to express these with your Tutor
+• you will demonstrate an ability to hold questions and challenges the material is bringing up for you and show a willingness to discuss this with your Tutor

-• previewed and read the required work for Unit 3 and have ready any questions issues etc ready to discuss/clarify with your Tutor.
+• previewed and read through the required work for Unit 3.
+Have ready any questions issues etc you need to discuss with your Tutor.

 UNIT 3